 The Ohio Department of Education (ODE) conducts reviews of enrollment data and full-time equivalency (FTE) calculations made by the schools.
 These reviews are conducted to ensure the schools are reporting accurate student enrollment data to the State, upon which State foundation funding is calculated.
-As a result of the fiscal year 2010 reviews, the School was overpaid and owes back ODE \$16,458.
+As a result of the fiscal year 2012 reviews, the School owes ODE \$62,555.
 This amount has been reported as an intergovernmental payable on the statement of net assets.